psp515/MicroPico/README.md

 Ofcourse you need to have any Raspberry Pi Pico board (with micropython) and element you want to check.
 (In order to use it on Raspbery Pi some functions may need some slight fixes)

+Put src folder and micropico.py in your raspberry pi pico and run some examples.

 ### Usage

 You may want to use this repository in order to see how easy is to create programs with micropython or to see how elements might work and how to connect them properly.